 These are what we call the 'YMMV items.'
 Things that some people find in this work.
 We call them 'your mileage might vary' because not everyone sees these things in the same way.
 This starts discussions in the trope lists, a thing we don't want.
 Please use the discussion page if you'd like to discuss any of these items.

-Anticlimax Boss: Ceadeus, to most.
-While its attacks are fairly damaging and difficult to dodge if you're close to it, especially without the Lagiacrus armor, you pretty much can't fail against it unless you faint three times or don't cut its beard before it gets to Area 3.
+Ceadeus, to most.
+While its attacks are fairly damaging and difficult to dodge if you're close to it, especially without the Lagiacrus armor, you can't fail against it unless you faint three times or don't cut its beard before it gets to Area 3.
 Upon hitting the seemingly narrow time limit of 30 minutes, it flees and you get some materials.
 You are then free to take the quest over and over until you've completely whittled down its health.
 3 Ultimate lampshades this by demoting Ceadeus from a 6-star monster to a 5-star monster, putting it on par with more common, albeit powerful monsters.
 Goldbeard Ceadus, on the other hand, is a different story; see That One Boss below.

 The two kings of this trope are probably Lao Shan Lung and Yamatsukami, both of whom are even more predictable than the above.
 Lao doesn't even have a move that targets players on the ground, whilst virtually every one of Yama's attacks is clearly telegraphed and easily avoidable even if you have the reaction time of a dead cow.